evkx/evkx.github.io/content/models/hyundai/ioniq_5/Ioniq_5_Long_Range_2WD/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 6 hours and 43 minutes.

 {{< sitefiguresized thumb="models/hyundai/ioniq_5/ioniq_5_long_range_2wd/charging_1_st.jpg" title="Hyundai Ioniq 5 Long Range 2WD" width="3000" height="2000"  >}}